 - Understand how our customers might be impacted by the storm.

 - Alert them that the storm was coming and provide safety tips and shelter listings.

 - Send post-storm wellness checks.

 - Get aerial imagery for 94 percent of our impacted customers.

-There’s another important step insurers can take to help their policyholders, and that’s to educate them about their risks.
-Home insurance discounts are one way we encourage our customers to take action, but we also provide educational content on things like Florida wind mitigation to help them harden their homes against damage.
+Perhaps the most important way insurance companies can help their policyholders is to educate them about their risks.
+Home insurance discounts are one way we encourage our customers to take action, but we also provide educational content on things like:

 Ultimately, the impact of climate change on the insurance industry may be unavoidable, but it’s also predictable.
 Insurance companies have to find ways to get homeowners the protection they need at an affordable price.